$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 \subsection{Vector-like fermions}

-The presence of vector-like fermions is of fundamental importance to discriminate the different implementations of the 4321 model addressing the $B$-anomalies.
-A common constraint arises from $\Delta F=2$ transitions at low energies, which require that the vector-like charged lepton that mixes with muons is light.
-In particular, we obtained $M_{5}^{L}\sim1\,\mathrm{TeV}$ in our analysis of the $U_{1}$-mediated 1-loop contribution to $B_{s}-\bar{B}_{s}$ meson mixing (see Fig.~\ref{fig:ML5_deltaMs}), in good agreement with the limits of \cite{DiLuzio:2018zxy,Cornella:2021sby}.
-The natural mass of the quark partner of $L_{5}$ should not lie far away due to Pati-Salam universality, unless the splitting is strongly enlarged via a very large $\left\langle \Omega_{15}\right\rangle $, which we do not consider.
-In particular, in BP $M_{5}^{L}\approx0.8\,\mathrm{TeV}$ and $M_{5}^{Q}\approx1.2\,\mathrm{TeV}$.
-The mixing structure of the model naturally predicts that both $Q_{5}$ and $L_{5}$ are strongly coupled to the third generation of SM fermions, with the dominating decay channels of vector-like fermions displayed in Fig.~\ref{fig:Vector-like_decays}.
+The presence of vector-like fermions is of fundamental importance to discriminate between the different implementations of the 4321 model addressing the $B$-anomalies.
+A common constraint arises from $\Delta F=2$ transitions at low energies, which require that the vector-like charged lepton that mixes with muons is light (see Fig.~\ref{fig:ML5_deltaMs}).
+The natural mass of the quark partner of $L_{5}$ should not lie far away due to the approximate Pati-Salam universality, the small breaking effects given by the VEV $\left\langle \Omega_{15}\right\rangle $.
+In particular, in our benchmark scenario we obtained $M_{5}^{L}\approx0.8\,\mathrm{TeV}$ and $M_{5}^{Q}\approx1.2\,\mathrm{TeV}$.
+The flavour structure of the model naturally predicts that both $Q_{5}$ and $L_{5}$ are strongly coupled to the third generation of SM fermions.

 The twin Pati-Salam model features also $L_{4}$ and $Q_{4}$ as a relevant pair of vector-like fermions, which mix maximally with the third generation in order to obtain the large couplings required for $R_{D^{(*)}}$, and also to fit the top mass without perturbativity issues.
-This implies that the bare mass terms in the original Lagrangian are small, hence their physical masses are dominated by $x_{34}^{\psi}\left\langle \phi_{3,1}\right\rangle $, see Eq.~\eqref{eq:34_mixing_extended} and \eqref{eq:Mass-_4th}.
-In the phenomenological scenario $\left\langle \phi_{3}\right\rangle \gg\left\langle \phi_{1}\right\rangle $ which suppresses coloron production, we found $L_{4}$ to be very light, featuring roughly 600 GeV in BP.
-Instead, $Q_{4}$ can lie above 1 TeV, featuring roughly 1.2 TeV in BP.
-The couplings of $L_{4}$ to SM fermions are smaller than those of $L_{5}$, but it is still dominantly coupled to the third generation.
-For example, in BP we find roughly $\left|\beta_{bE_{5}}\right|\approx0.67$ and $\left|\beta_{bE_{4}}\right|\approx0.3$ .
-We believe that these features are not specific of BP, but the model naturally predicts the two leptons to be light and with the couplings to third generation fermions roughly preserving the previous hierarchy.
+This implies that their bare mass terms in the original Lagrangian are small, therefore their physical masses are dominated by $x_{34}^{\psi}\left\langle \phi_{3,1}\right\rangle $, see Eq.~\eqref{eq:34_mixing_extended} and \eqref{eq:Mass-_4th}.
+In the motivated scenario $\left\langle \phi_{3}\right\rangle \gg\left\langle \phi_{1}\right\rangle $ which slightly suppresses the production of the coloron, we found $L_{4}$ to be very light, featuring roughly 600 GeV in our benchmark.
+Instead, $Q_{4}$ can lie above 1 TeV, featuring roughly 1.2 TeV in our benchmark.
+The couplings of $L_{4}$ to SM fermions are smaller than those of $L_{5}$, but it is dominantly coupled to third generation fermions.